moverest/sway-interactive-screenshot/README.md

 sway-interactive-screenshot is as simple bash script to take screenshot easly on sway.
 Just launch the script and it will ask you what you want to take a screenshot.

+## Install

+If you are using Archlinux, you can install sway-interactive-screenshot with the AUR package [`sway-interactive-screenshot`](https://aur.archlinux.org/packages/sway-interactive-screenshot) (e.g. `yay -S sway-interactive-screenshot`).

 ## Dependencies

 - `swaywm` obviously